Ali Hassan Mwinyi

-Ali Hassan Mwinyi (born 8 May 1925) is a Tanzanian politician, who served as the second President of the United Republic of Tanzania from 1985 to 1995.
-Previous posts include Interior Minister and Vice President.
+Ali Hassan Mwinyi (8 May 1925 – 29 February 2024) was a Tanzanian politician who served as the second president of the United Republic of Tanzania from 1985 to 1995.
+Previous posts included Minister for Home Affairs and Vice President.
 He also was chairman of the ruling party, the Chama Cha Mapinduzi (CCM) from 1990 to 1996.

 During Mwinyi's terms, Tanzania took the first steps to reverse the socialist policies of Julius Nyerere.
 He relaxed import restrictions and encouraged private enterprise.
 It was during his second term that multi-party politics were introduced under pressure for reform from foreign and domestic sources.
-Often referred to as Mzee Rukhsa ("Everything goes"), he pushed for liberalization of morals, beliefs, values (without breaking the law) and the economy.
+Often referred to as Mzee Rukhsa ("everything goes"), he pushed for liberalization of morals, beliefs, values (without breaking the law), and the economy.

 Early life

-Mwinyi was born and raised in the village of Kivure, Pwani Region.
+Mwinyi was born on 8 May 1925 in the village of Kivure, Pwani Region, where he was also raised.
 He then moved to Zanzibar and got his primary education at Mangapwani Primary School in Mangapwani, Zanzibar West Region.
 Mwinyi then attended Mikindani Dole Secondary School in Dole, Zanzibar West Region.
 From 1945 to 1964 he worked successively as a tutor, teacher, and head teacher at various schools before deciding to enter national politics.

 Concurrently, Mwinyi earned his General Certificate of Education through correspondence (1950–1954) and then studied for a teaching diploma at the Institute of Education at Durham University in the United Kingdom.
 He did not leave England until 1962, being appointed principal of Zanzibar Teaching Training College in Zanzibar West Region, upon his return.